List of Diary of a Wimpy Kid characters: Gary Heffley

 Gary returns in The Third Wheel and has a larger role.
 He comes to live with Greg's family after he discovers his job selling shirts in Boston was a ripoff.
 He was sold the shirts by a man claiming to have a good business for sale, and Gary bought the many boxes of shirts, unaware that the shirts said “Botson” instead of Boston.
-Later, he is chosen to be the DJ at Greg's Valentine's Day dance and he sells his shirts to Greg's classmates.
+In his spare time, Gary plays a simulation video game in which the player can do whatever the player wants, although in the game, Gary is revealed to be unemployed and spends excessive money on scratch tickets.
+Later he is chosen to be the DJ at Greg's Valentine's Day dance and he sells his shirts to Greg's classmates, who are unaware of the mistake on the shirts.
 He uses his money to buy scratch tickets and wins $40,000, allowing him to move out.
+Gary is also said to commonly have nightmares, as Greg mentions one particular case of Gary believing there were monkeys in the walls.

 In Double Down, Gary accidentally breaks his collarbone while cutting down tree branches over his driveway.

 In The Deep End, Gary is never seen, but it is revealed that he used to own a camper, which had been parked in Gammie's driveway for two years.
 She gives it to Greg's family after being fed up with it taking up space in her driveway.

+In Hot Mess, Gary unexpectedly joins the Heffleys' trip to Ruttyneck Island, after losing his job at Skullduggery Cove, which was being rebranded as a butterfly sanctuary.

 Aunt Dorothy

-Aunt Dorothy is Greg's great aunt and the wife of Charlie, who always kisses him on the lips.
-Greg's mother, Susan, says it is rude to wipe off the kisses Dorothy gives him, but Greg wipes his face on the nearest available curtain when no one is looking.
+Dorothy Heffley is Greg's aunt who always kisses him on the lips.
+Greg's mother, Susan, says it is rude to wipe the kisses Dorothy gives him, but Greg wipes his face on the nearest available curtain when no one is looking.
 She is overweight and sometimes passes gas loudly.